Modes

 | Creating a draft | Yes |

-| Deleting/trashing | Yes |
+| Deleting or trashing | Yes |

-| Situation | Recommended Mode |
+| Situation | Recommended mode |

 |---|---|